 2> if the random access procedure was initiated for beam failure recovery:

 3> set the failureType as other and set the failureType-v1610 as beamFailureRecoveryFailure;

+3> set the ra-InformationCommon as specified in subclause 5.7.10.5.

+3> if the failure is detected due to reconfiguration with sync failure as described in 5.3.5.8.3:

+4> set the failedPSCellCGI to the global cell identity and tracking area code, if available, and otherwise to the physical cell identity;

+4> set the previousPSCellCGI to the global cell identity and tracking area code of the PSCell where the last RRCReconfiguration message including reconfigurationWithSync was received;

 2> else:

 3> set the failureType as randomAccessProblem;

+3> set the ra-InformationCommon as specified in subclause 5.7.10.5.

 1> else if the UE initiates transmission of the SCGFailureInformation message to provide indication from SCG RLC that the maximum number of retransmissions has been reached: